EyimofeT/ADNS/README.md

 # ADNS
 Automated Deposit Notification System - a system that sends mobile notifications or emails to users when an automated deposit is missed due to insufficient funds in their primary money source (wallet).

-## Google Drive link to E-R Diagram and Database Schema

 ## API Documentation